Hover over the buttons to see the contents of each page.

 Swap in FROM Pyro/Cryo → Tap E → N2 → Hold E (263%/sec [2] or 291%/sec [3]) |

-This string takes advantage of Lisa’s bouncing and radiative properties and is the most efficient for rotations timewise should Lisa be able to trigger such reactions.
+This string takes advantage of Lisa’s bouncing and radiative properties and is the most efficient for rotations timewise should Lisa trigger such reactions.
+However, given her teams do not naturally opt for a Pyro or Cryo teammate, only be aware of this string in situations where Pyro or Cryo enemies exist.

 For Tap Es, they will often be her opening attack when she is swapped into.
 This is to ensure that she radiates Conductive stacks if applicable.
 Beginning with a Tap E also smoothly transitions into the other combos represented above.